belgattitude/php-java-bridge/README.md

 Latest version 6.2.1 has been released long ago but, AFAIK, proved stable and mature.
 Here are some plans and statuses of the fork:

-- [x] Migration from csv to github
+- [x] Migration from CVS to github
 - [x] Support for PHP7 and rewrite of the client `Java.inc`, see [soluble-japha](https://github.com/belgattitude/soluble-japha)
 - [x] Test and update of the build file, Tomcat8 and JDK8.
 - [x] Releasing a new version, with downloadable releases on Github (6.2.10)